Gurkhas demand fair pensions on

 won contracts worth £500m to provide 30 primary care services across

-England, including GP practices, GP out-of-hours services, walk-in centres,
+England, including GP practices, GP out-of-hours services, walk-in

-with our current government.
+Certainly not with our current government.

 BP die-in against Climate Change